kodecocodes/english-style-guide/README.md

 **Chapter References**

-When referring to chapters in the same book, give the chapter number and place the chapter title in quotes:
+When referring to chapters in the book you're editing, give the chapter number and place the chapter title in quotes:

 _Example:_ Chapter 15, “Performance Tips & Tricks”.

+You should not use bold or italic styles for book chapter references.

 If you are referring to a chapter in another book, put the chapter name in quotes and the name of the book in italics, like so: